 Maine’s terrain is moderately challenging, with rolling hills and few flat stretches.
-Daily rides average about 55 miles.
-On a couple of the days, a rider can elect to extend the day’s riding with a 15-20 mile marked and supported loop.
-There is a layover (rest) day during the week when riders can rest, explore on foot, or put on some extra bike miles.
+2018 daily rides average about 54 miles, with the shortest ride being 47 miles and the longest almost 63 miles.
+A rider can elect to extend the day’s riding with an approximately 15-mile marked loop at the end of some of the days’ routes.
+There is a layover day during the week when riders can rest, explore on foot, or put on some extra bike miles.
 With a good training plan in place, cyclists can meet the challenge.
 BikeMaine cyclists have ranged in age from 10 years old to 81 years young!

 For a program designed by our sports therapy partner OA Centers for Orthopaedics, a Division of Spectrum Medical Group, please click here.

 One in good working condition!
 Most riders will ride road bikes with drop-style curved handlebars, but touring or hybrid bikes with straight bars are just fine, too, as are recumbents and tandems.
 What’s most important is that you’re comfortable and that your bike will hold up through multiple days of riding.

 If you are in the market for a bike, we encourage you to visit a bike shop in your area and explain that, during BikeMaine, the bike will be used for riding an average of 55 miles a day on paved Maine roads (translation: expect the occasional potholes and cracks).
 No need to carry luggage (as baggage service is included in your registration), but the bike should be light enough that you can be comfortable climbing about 2000-2500 feet a day.

 That being said you may look to rent a bike in the area and not worry about bringing (or shipping) your own bike with you, and that is perfectly fine.
 You know your body and how you will adjust to a new bicycle better than we do!